-Electric vehicle registrations in New Zealand are doubling each year according to the Ministry of Transport, with Kiwis insuring electric cars, SUVs and even motorcycles.
-This includes entirely electric vehicles (think Nissan Leaf), hybrids (like the Toyota Prius) and plug-in hybrids (like the Mitsubishi Outlander SUV).
+Electric vehicle registrations in New Zealand are increasing each year according to the Ministry of Transport, with Kiwis insuring electric cars, SUVs and even motorcycles.
+This includes entirely electric vehicles (think Nissan Leaf or Tesla), hybrids (like the Toyota Prius) and plug-in hybrids (like the Mitsubishi Outlander SUV).
 In this article, we’ve answered some commonly asked questions about electric vehicle (EV) insurance.

 What is the difference between an electric vehicle, a hybrid and a plug-in hybrid?